Yanchep line: Construction

 Perth station underwent an upgrade and expansion.
 A new track and platform were constructed at the northern side of the station, providing for a total of four through tracks.
 To accommodate the extra track, the Barrack Street Bridge had an additional span added to its northern end, which was done in conjunction with a refurbishment of the bridge to improve its structural integrity.
 A new overpass was constructed at the station's western end as well.
-Stirling, Warwick, and Whitfords stations were built by Leighton; Glendalough, Edgewater, and Joondalup stations were built by Sabemo, a division of Transfield Constructions; and Leederville station was built by John Holland Constructions.
+Stirling, Warwick, and Whitfords stations were built by Leighton; Glendalough, Edgewater, and Joondalup stations were built by Sabemo, a division of Transfield; and Leederville station was built by John Holland.
 Due to construction delays, Glendalough, Stirling, Warwick, and Whitfords stations were not finished by the end of 1992.
 In total, the value of the station construction contracts, excluding Currambine, was $40 million.
 Currambine station was built by Doubikin Constructions for $2.9 million.

 The overhead line equipment was built by Barclay Mowlem as an extension to their contract for the electrification of the existing rail network.
-Installation of the masts for the overhead line equipment, which were manufactured by Delta Corporation, was underway by April 1992.
+Installation of the masts for the overhead line equipment was underway by April 1992.
 Unusually, the masts were installed before the tracks were laid, as track laying was delayed by the Mitchell Freeway works.
 Track laying by Westrail started in July 1992, starting at the southern end and heading north.
-This was delayed by a quarry workers' strike in August, a week-long track workers' strike in September, and a 10-day strike in October and November by Westrail locomotive drivers, who were delivering rails and ballast.
-The Edgewater traction substation was turned on for the first time on 31 October, and the overhead line equipment was energised on 1 November, allowing the first A-series train to run on the line on 20 November.
+This was delayed by three strikes: a quarry workers’ strike in August, a week-long track workers’ strike in September, and a 10-day strike by Westrail locomotive drivers in October and November, which prevented the delivery of rails and ballast.
+The Edgewater traction substation was turned on for the first time on 31 October, and the overhead line equipment was energised the following day, allowing the first electric multiple unit train to enter the line on 20 November.
 The completion of the signalling system was delayed by an electrical workers' strike; it was finished on 11 December and commissioned over the following two days, allowing driver training to commence on 14 December.